-Steps 3 and 4: According to the procedure from Brooks et al. (2015), more data are needed to apply the categories from the initial coding template.
+According to the procedure from Brooks et al. (2015), more data are needed to apply the categories from the initial coding template.
 In our research, data were taken from scientific publications that describe activities for achieving business value from IT.

 Influential articles were searched in Scopus that met the following criteria:

-- The article title had to contain one of the keywords "business value," "value," or "benefits." - "Value" or "benefits" had to refer to IT in general (not specific to an IT process, system, role, etc.). - At least ten IT-value activities should have been presented based on empirical methods. - The article must have been cited more than 100 times. - The article must have been published in a highly respected journal (top 30 either in subject area/category "Computer Science/Information Systems" or subject category "Information Systems and Management" of the Scimago journal rankings).
+- The article title had to contain one of the keywords "business value," "value," or "benefits." - "Value" or "benefits" had to refer to IT in general (not specific to an IT process, system, role, etc.). - At least ten IT-value activities should have been presented based on empirical methods. - The article must have been cited more than 100 times. - The article must have been published in a highly respected journal or in conference proceedings (top 30 either in subject area/category "Computer Science/Information Systems" or subject category "Information Systems and Management" of the Scimago journal rankings; Appendix A).

 Table 3 displays the selected articles in reverse chronological order.
-Gregor et al. (2006) used the same IT-value activities as Mirani and Lederer (1998) but added five so-called transformational benefits.
-The overlap of 25 IT-value activities was considered for Mirani and Lederer (1998) only.
+Gregor et al. (2006) used the same 25 IT-value activities as Mirani and Lederer (1998) but added five so-called transformational benefits.

-Authors Year of publication Number of IT value groups Number of IT value activities Citations (Scopus, 11.01.21) Basis for IT value activities Gregor, Martin, Fernandez, Stern, & Vitale 2006 4 5 (+25 from Mirani & Lederer, 1998) 110 25 items from Mirani & Lederer (1998), survey with 1050 organizations, 50 structured interviews Shang & Seddon 2002 5 21 502 Literature review, system feature analysis, 233 vendor publications, 34 interviews Tallon, Kraemer, & Gurbaxani 2000 6 12 656 Literature review, survey of 304 executives Mirani & Lederer 1998 3 25 178 Literature review, survey of IT practitioners, 178 IT projects
+Authors Year of publication Number of IT-value groups Number of IT-value activities Citations (Scopus, 11.01.21) Basis for IT-value activities Gregor et al. 2006 4 5 (+25 from Mirani & Lederer, 1998) 110 25 items from Mirani & Lederer (1998), survey with 1050 organizations, 50 structured interviews Shang & Seddon 2002 5 21 502 Literature review, system feature analysis, 233 vendor publications, 34 interviews Tallon et al. 2000 6 12 656 Literature review, survey of 304 executives Mirani & Lederer 1998 3 25 178 Literature review, survey of IT practitioners, 178 IT projects applied as described before: The collected IT-value activities were coded into the customer-value categories and the organizational-value categories that resulted from the initial coding.
+The latter have been revised in step 4.
+The final coding template, comprising the 63 IT-value activities from the selected publications, is displayed in Appendix B. The column "IT-value groups" in Appendix B contains assignments of IT-value activities as presented in the selected papers.